standardebooks/manual/6-standard-ebooks-section-patterns.rst

 The half title page
 *******************

 #.
-A half title page is included when there is front matter of any type in an ebook besides the titlepage and imprint.
+A half title page is included when there is front matter of any type in an ebook besides the titlepage.

 #.
 The half title page is located after the last item of front matter, before the body matter.